Save Extra Cost & Increase Your ROI Buy Now

 Advantages Of Spiral Model

-• Best Model To Handle Risky Projects: indeed, many unknown risks arise through the development process.
-The spiral model is the perfect pick for a risky and complicated project.
+• Best Model To Handle Risky Projects: It is very common that many unknown risks arise through a software development process.
+As the spiral model can address the rising issues and reduce the impacts of uncertainty, it is the perfect pick for a risky project.

-• Flexible With Requirements: The spiral model is adaptable to any changes/ additions at any phase at any time.
+• Flexible With Requirements: The spiral model is adaptable to any changes or additions at any phase and any time of a software development journey.

-• Better Customer Satisfaction: The client can overview during the early phase of the software development process and, hence, will be habituated even before launching the final stage.
+• Better Customer Satisfaction: The client can overview during the early phase of the software development process where the spiral method is used.
+It helps to create the best customer-friendly software before launching the final stage.

-• Iterative and incremental approach: The spiral model follows a sequential combination of iterative and incremental models in software development, hence facilitating adaptability to any requirement change.
+• Iterative and incremental approach: The spiral model follows a sequential combination of repetitive and incremental models in software development.
+It creates the opportunity to make corrections and be more efficient during software development.

-• Open to receiving any feedback: The spiral model appreciates regular evaluation/review of the software project, thus a great chance to improve the software during the development process.
+• Open to receiving any feedback: The spiral model appreciates regular evaluation of a software project.
+So, there is a big opportunity to improve the software during the development process.

 Disadvantages Of Spiral Method

-• Expensive: The spiral method is not suitable for small or medium size software projects.
+• Expensive: The spiral method requires more budget than other SDLC methods.
+So, in normal cases, it is not suitable for small or medium size software projects.

 • Poor time management: Spiral models have an unknown number of phases; therefore, it is complicated to track the software project deadline.

-• Time-consuming: Spiral methodology goes through multiple iterations, several feedbacks, and too many changes during the development process, thus taking time to finish the software project.
+• Time-consuming: Spiral methodology goes through multiple recurrences, feedback and changes during the development process.
+So, it becomes a time-consuming process to finish the software project.

-• Require intensive investment: Spiral method software development handles risk-oriented software projects and hence requires a significant amount of investment in planning, risk analysis and evaluation.
+• Require intensive investment: Spiral method handles threat-oriented software projects and hence requires a significant amount of investment in planning, risk analysis and evaluation.

 Risk Handling In Spiral Model For Software Development